YuLab-SMU/yulab-smu.github.io/content/contribution-knowledge-mining.md

 <td style="border:none;">

-By mining biomedical knowledge, new biomedical knowledge can be discovered.
-Calculating gene functional similarity using biomedical knowledge plays a crucial role in this process.
-It quantifies biomedical knowledge mathematically to measure the similarity between geens.
-Similarity entities share similar functions and behaviors, which form the basis for solving a wide range of real-world problems, including predicting and inferring aspects such as gene function, localization, and interactions, as well as analyzing diseases and drugs (including drug repurposing).
+By leveraging biomedical knowledge, novel insights can be unearthed within the field.
+Gene functional similarity calculations, rooted in biomedical knowledge, play a pivotal role in this endeavor.
+These calculations methematically quantify biomedical knowledge to gauge the similarity between genes.
+Similarity entities share similar functions and behaviors, which form the basis for solving a wide range of real-world challenges.
+These challenges span predicting and inferring gene attributes such as function, localization, and interactions, as well as analyzing diseases and drugs, including drug repurposing.

-We developed the software tool [GOSemSim](https://www.bioconductor.org/packages/GOSemSim) based on gene ontology, which implements multiple information content-based algorithms and graph-based algorithms.
-This work was published in [*Bioinformatics 2010*](http://bioinformatics.oxfordjournals.org/cgi/content/abstract/26/7/976) and as a chapter in [*Stem Cell Transcriptional Networks (2nd edition) 2020*](http://dx.doi.org/10.1007/978-1-0716-0301-7_11).
-We extended this work to a broader range of biomedical knowledge, supporting the measurement of gene similarity from perspectives such as diseases ([*Bioinformatics 2015b*](http://bioinformatics.oxfordjournals.org/cgi/content/abstract/btu684)), phenotypes, and medical subject headings ([*Bioinformatics 2018*](https://doi.org/10.1093/bioinformatics/bty410)).
+To facilitate this process, we developed the software tool [GOSemSim](https://www.bioconductor.org/packages/GOSemSim), built upon gene ontology principles.
+[GOSemSim](https://www.bioconductor.org/packages/GOSemSim) incorporates multiple information content-based algorithms and graph-based algorithms to provide comprehensive gene similarity assessments.
+This work was initially published in [*Bioinformatics*](http://bioinformatics.oxfordjournals.org/cgi/content/abstract/26/7/976) in 2010 and later featured as a chapter in [*Stem Cell Transcriptional Networks (2nd edition)*](http://dx.doi.org/10.1007/978-1-0716-0301-7_11) in 2020.
+Subsequently, we extended the scope of this work to encompass a broader array of biomedical knowledge domains.
+This expanded version supports the measurement of gene similarity from diverse perspectives, including diseases ([*Bioinformatics 2015*](http://bioinformatics.oxfordjournals.org/cgi/content/abstract/btu684)), phenotypes, and medical subject headings ([*Bioinformatics 2018*](https://doi.org/10.1093/bioinformatics/bty410)).

 </td>